Dr. Luis Mota-Bravo, Director of Outreach, Research Training and Minority Science Programs, School of Biological Sciences

 The training period at the foreign site must be 10 weeks, during July, August and September (depending on the MHIRT site).
 Participants must adhere to the 10 week training because of the duration of projects and group travel.
 MHIRT funding includes,

-Applications will be reviewed starting on Friday February 9, 2018*, until all trainee positions are filled.
-Please download, complete and sign the MHIRT application package (Word document) that contains the MHIRT Application and Statement of Purpose Forms.
+Applications will be reviewed starting on Friday, February 11, 2019*, until all trainee positions are filled.
+Please download, complete and sign the-MHIRT-application-package-Word-document that contains the MHIRT Application and Statement of Purpose Forms.

 Dr. Marlene de la Cruz